EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 In addition, you will want to implement preheating and idle temp settings.
 Preheating does what you'd think; it fires off gcode at an estimated time to the next toolhead to be used to get it up to printing temperature, making the toolchange occur much faster.
 Preheating settings can also be found in the global Multimaterial settings tab in Orca Slicer.
 Leave the temperature variation delta at 0c because we're going to use per-material settings for that later.
 What you should then do is get your hotend up to 150-160c, where filament will be hot but not oozing yet, and then time how long it takes for the hotend to reach the printing temperature of the material you want to use.
 Add 10 seconds to this time and enter that for the "preheat time".
 Note that when you first start a print, the inactive toolhead won't be preheated to the idle temperature, so your first tool change will always be a little longer - you don't need to accomodate for that in the slicer settings, that's just how it is, so be aware.

 Next we need to actually input the idle temperature we want to use.
-Next to the filament you have selected for the toolhead under "Filament", click the edit button,
+Next to the filament you have selected for the toolhead under "Filament", click the edit button.
+Under "Basic Information", near the bottom of that section, you'll see "Idle Temperature".
+Set that to the idle temperature you wish (I use 160C for Elegoo PLA+, for example).

+Finally, and this is more of a quality of life note - your print should always start on T0 so the offsets on your other toolheads apply correctly.
+Orca Slicer will start with whatever toolhead has the most volume on the first layer.
+So if you're printing something that starts mostly with the material you have loaded in T1, you can add a primitive cube with only one layer of height and just enough surface area to print with the material in T0 to trick Orca Slicer into thinking T0 needs to be the start nozzle.
+I'm still looking for a better way around this, but it's better than a print failing.

 # 8. Machine Start and Machine End Gcode